-On June 22, 2009, the Company amended the Agreement with Scottish Enterprise ("SE") (the "Amendment"), in order to allow the Company to implement a reduction of the Company's research operations located in Scotland in exchange for the parties' agreement to modify the payment terms of the Agreement in the principal amount of £5 million (approximately \$8.0 million at December 31, 2009), which SE had previously entered into with the Company.
+On June 22, 2009, the Company amended the Agreement with Scottish Enterprise ("SE") (the "Amendment"), in order to allow the Company to implement a reduction of the Company's research operations located in Scotland in exchange for the parties'

+agreement to modify the payment terms of the Agreement in the principal amount of £5 million (approximately \$8.0 million at December 31, 2009), which SE had previously entered into with the Company.
 The Agreement provided for repayment of up to £5 million in the event the Company significantly reduced its Scottish research operations.
 Pursuant to the terms of the Amendment, in association with Cyclacel's material reduction in staff at its Scottish research facility, the parties agreed to a modified payment of £1 million (approximately \$1.7 million at June 22, 2009) payable in two equal tranches.
-On July 1, 2009, the first installment of £0.5 million (approximately \$0.8 million) was paid and the remaining amount of £0.5 million (approximately \$0.8 million) was paid on January 6, 2010.
+On July 1, 2009, the first installment of £0.5 million (approximately \$0.8 million) was paid on January 6, 2010.

-In addition, should a further reduction below current minimum staff levels be effectuated before July 2014 without SE's prior consent, the Company may be obligated to pay up to £4 million to SE, which will be calculated as a maximum of £4 million (approximately \$6.5 million at December 31, 2012 and \$6.1 million at March 31, 2013) less the market value of the shares held by SE at the time staffing levels in Scotland fall below the prescribed minimum levels.
-If the Company were to have reduced staffing levels below the prescribed levels, the amount potentially payable to SE would have been approximately £3.8 million (approximately \$5.7 million) at December 31, 2012 and March 31, 2013, respectively.
+In addition, should a further reduction below current minimum staff levels be effectuated before July 2014 without SE's prior consent, the Company may be obligated to pay up to £4 million to SE, which will be calculated as a maximum of £4 million (approximately \$6.5 million at December 31, 2013 and \$6.7 million at March 31, 2014) less the market value of the shares held by SE at the time staffing levels in Scotland fall below the prescribed minimum levels.
+If the Company were to have reduced staffing levels below the prescribed levels, the amount potentially payable to SE would have been approximately £3.8 million (approximately \$6.3 million) and approximately £3.9 million (approximately \$6.4 million) at December 31, 2013 and March 31, 2014, respectively.

-This arrangement is accounted for as a liability under ASC Topic 480, Distinguishing Liabilities from Equity ("ASC 480"), and is measured at fair value.
+This arrangement is accounted for as a liability under ASC Topic 480 "Distinguishing Liabilities from Equity" ("ASC 480"), and is measured at fair value.
 Changes in fair value are recognized in earnings.
-Due to the nature of the associated contingency and the likelihood of occurrence, the Company has concluded the fair value of this liability was approximately \$20,000 at December 31, 2012 and March 31, 2013, respectively.
+Due to the nature of the associated contingency and the likelihood of occurrence, the Company has concluded the fair value of this liability was approximately \$20,000 at December 31, 2013 and March 31, 2014, respectively.
 The most significant inputs in estimating the fair value of this liability are the probabilities that staffing levels fall below the prescribed minimum and that the Company is unable or unwilling to replace such employees within the prescribed time period.
-At both December 31, 2012 and March 31, 2013, the Company used a scenario analysis model to arrive at the fair value of the Scottish Enterprise Agreement and assumed a 30% probability of falling below a minimum staffing level and a 1% probability that the occurrence of such an event would not be cured within the prescribed time period.
+At both December 31, 2013 and March 31, 2014, the Company used a scenario analysis model to arrive at the fair value of the Scottish Enterprise Agreement and assumed a 30% probability of falling below a minimum staffing level and a 1% probability that the occurrence of such an event would not be cured within the prescribed time period.
 At each reporting period, the inputs used to determine the fair value of the liability will be evaluated to determine whether adjustments are appropriate.
-Changes in the value of this liability are recorded in the consolidated statement of operations.
+Any changes in the value of this liability are recorded in the consolidated statement of operations.